-15. Stock Compensation Plans
+16. Stock Compensation Plans

-Charter has stock compensation plans (the "Plans") which provide for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or shares of restricted stock (shares of restricted stock not to exceed 20.0 million shares of Charter Class A common stock), as each term is defined in the Plans.
-Employees, officers, consultants and directors of Charter and its subsidiaries and affiliates are eligible to receive grants under the Plans.
+Charter has stock compensation plans (the "Equity Plans") which provide for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or shares of restricted stock (shares of restricted stock not to exceed 20.0 million shares of Charter Class A common stock), as each term is defined in the Equity Plans.
+Employees, officers, consultants and directors of Charter and its subsidiaries and affiliates are eligible to receive grants under the Equity Plans.
 Options granted generally vest over four years from the grant date, with 25% generally vesting on the first anniversary of the grant date and ratably thereafter.
 Generally, options expire 10 years from the grant date.
 Restricted stock vests annually over a one to three-year period beginning from the date of grant.
 The 2001 Stock Incentive Plan allows for the issuance of up to a total of 90.0 million shares of Charter Class A common stock (or units convertible into Charter Class A common stock).
 In March 2008, Charter adopted an incentive program to allow for performance cash.
 Under the incentive program, subject to meeting performance criteria, performance units under the 2001 Stock Incentive Plan and performance cash are deposited into a performance bank of which one-third of the balance is paid out each year.
-During the three months ended March 31, 2009, no equity awards were granted however, Charter granted \$11 million of performance cash and restricted cash under Charter's 2009 incentive program.
+During the three and six months ended June 30, 2009, no equity awards were granted.
+During the three and six months ended June 30, 2009, Charter granted \$1 million and \$12 million of performance cash and restricted cash, respectively, under Charter's 2009 incentive program.
 In the first quarter of 2009, the majority of restricted stock and performance units and shares were voluntarily forfeited by participants without termination of the service period, and the remaining, along with all stock options, will be cancelled in connection with the Proposed Restructuring.
 The Proposed Restructuring includes an allocation of not less than 3% of new equity for employee grants with 50% of the allocation to be granted within thirty days of the Company's emergence from bankruptcy.
 Such grant of new awards is deemed to be a modification of old awards and will be accounted for as a modification of the original awards.
 See Note 1.

-The Company recorded \$11 million and \$8 million of stock compensation expense for the three months ended March 31, 2009 and 2008, respectively, which is included in selling, general, and administrative expense.
+The Company recorded \$6 million and \$8 million of stock compensation expense for the three months ended June 30, 2009 and 2008, respectively, and \$17 million and \$16 million for the six months ended June 30, 2009 and 2008, respectively, which is included in selling, general, and administrative expense.

-16. Recently Issued Accounting Standards
+17. Recently Issued Accounting Standards